Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>Contextual Effects on Ensemble Emotion Perception</h2>
       <p>
         People can rapidly judge the average emotion of multiple faces—an ability known as ensemble perception.
 However, in real-life situations, context also plays a critical role in interpreting the mood of a crowd.
 For instance, the same group of excited individuals might be perceived differently depending on whether they are at a protest or a concert.
-To examine whether such judgments vary with situational context, this study used naturalistic stimuli that combined human figures from real-life images with positive, neutral, or negative backgrounds.
+To examine this hypothesis, this study used naturalistic stimuli that combined human figures from real-life images with positive, neutral, or negative backgrounds.
 Facial emotional valence was quantified using DeepFace, and participants rated the average emotion on a −100 to +100 scale.
 Results from two experiments showed that both facial and background valence significantly influenced ratings, indicating that context can meaningfully modulate ensemble emotion perception.
       </p>
     </div>
   </section>